Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Avoid fees.
-Late and returned payments come with hefty fees up to $37, and some cards even come with a penalty APR if you make a late payment.
+Late and returned payments come with hefty fees, and some cards even come with a penalty APR if you make a late payment.
 Since the whole point of signing up for an HSBC balance transfer card was for it’s 0% intro APR, this can seriously hurt your strategy to get out of debt without paying interest.

 - Contact customer service.
 If you notice something off with your bill or have questions, reach out to HSBC by calling 888-385-8916.

 An HSBC balance transfer credit card could be a worthwhile debt consolidation strategy.
 The HSBC Gold Mastercard® credit card, one of the bank’s best offerings, has a great intro APR, which could seriously help you get out of debt without paying unnecessary fees or interest.
 However, as there are many other balance transfer credit card offers available on the market, compare your options to find the right card for you.